 and for the kids, the same thing. merino wool layers under their clothing as well, all winter long. i don’t recommend getting the romper zip up kind (get the two piece kind instead), because with all the layers and coats and snowsuits, it does make bathroom breaks such a headache. trust me from someone who learned this the hard way as a mother at a ski resort once. ;)

-i bought these black booties last year (shown above) and love them. i get a lot of questions about them so i hope this can help all who have been looking to track down a pair this winter! very comfortable and also super warm. here is the black leather version, and here they are in more sizes in a dark brown suede color. ps. here is the version with a slight heel in black leather.
+i bought these black booties last year (shown above) and love them (just restocked in all sizes this year, too!). i get a lot of questions about them so i hope this can help all who have been looking to track down a pair this winter! very comfortable and also super warm.

 these performance snowsuits are what our kids wear. eleanor still fits in the 6 year size because the sizing is very generous and you usually need to size down. we try to oversize it a bit so we can get a couple years wear out of each one before handing down to the next sibling, and it’s worked out well so far. they are so durable, so warm. made with a good material for rain and snow or whatever. you can take the fleece liner out and wear it in the rainy and slightly warmer spring months too.